What You Must Know About GRP Fibreglass Roofing

 What is GRP Fibreglass Roofing?

 GRP or glass reinforced polyester is a single-ply laminate material made of plastic strengthened with fine, glass fibres.

-Although the GRP roof is costlier to install than a felt or EDPM rubber roof, its long life – up to 30 years – means a cost saving for the customer in the longer term.
-Since the wooden deck is cut to fit and the resinous material is moulded around details such as skylights, installation is relatively easy.
+Although the GRP roof is costlier to install than a felt or EDPM rubber roof, its long life – up to 25 years guarantee – means a cost saving for the customer in the longer term.
+Since the wooden deck is cut to fit and the resinous material is liquid moulded around details such as skylights, installation is relatively easy.
 Normally, the material is resistant to UV light, but the colour can fade over time.
 If this happens, you simply restore the lost shade by adding another top coat.
-The GRP material is generally impact resistant but if the roof does develop a crack or a hole, you can carry out a repair by adding one or more layers of resin and fibreglass to the fault.
+The GRP material is generally impact resistant but if the roof does develop a crack or a hole, you can carry out a repair by adding one or more layers of resin and fibreglass roof top coat finish.

 The Long Life of GRP Roofing

 These advantages of the GRP roof accrue to the customer who has had the installation carried out expertly by a roofing professional.
 Installed and maintained properly, the roof can last up to 30 years.
 Abbey Roofing Cumbria has a long and successful record of providing quality roofs to customers in southern Scotland and in Cumbria, Remember, GRP fibreglass roofing that is installed by a professional is:

 and is repaired and repainted more easily.